Deep-MI/FatSegNet/README.md

 ## Running the tool

 ### **Input Data format**
-For running the tool the input data is expected to be a nifti volume with size of [72,224,256].
+For running the tool the input data is expected to be a nifti volume with size of [256,224,72], if the scans have a different size they will be crop or padd to the correct size.
 Additionally the scans have to be arrange as follows :

 <!--